jcolag/entropy-arbitrage/2024-10-24-next-phase.md

 ### The Bad

 We continue to see the Bajorans presented as some sort of underclass, both in how they seem to consistently get Ro's name wrong, and how they present their spiritual beliefs as barely worth mentioning in the context of death.
 They also continue to make a point that Riker gets to discipline Ro more aggressively than anybody else on the ship that we've seen.
 Similarly, we see Romulan lives treated as disposable and of a far lower priority than protecting even minor proprietary technology.
-And Starfleet apparently imposes the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) on the galaxy.
+And Starfleet apparently imposes the {% wiki Gregorian_calendar|Gregorian calendar|en %} on the galaxy.

 Along with the racism, we also see sexism in how we still treat Crusher as too emotional and Ro as to mouthy.